Gwidzy/Gwidzy/README.md

 - I am a 25-year-old from South Africa 🇿🇦
 - I’m interested in database design and software development 💻
 - Proud cat dad 🐈
-- I’m a BScIT graduate currently working for [Stock2Shop](https://www.stock2shop.com/) 👨‍🎓
+- I’m a BScIT graduate currently working for [Stock2Shop](https://www.stock2shop.com/) (4 years and counting) 👨‍🎓
 - I like long walks on the... wait, this isn't Tinder... 🏖️
  > I don't know man, it is what it is - [Tristan Russell](https://github.com/Tristan-Russell), circa 2019